Judy Pfaff: Process

 Pfaff enters an exhibition space not knowing exactly what will happen.
 Rice Gallery describes her working process is intuitive and highly physical; she relies on her knowledge, skill, and experience to carry her through.
 Her art is site-specific; each one of her installations considers the specific spatial geometries of the room so no two shows are ever alike.
 Pfaff and her crew may labor for months or years on shows that last day or weeks; the work is deconstructed and sections are discarded after a show comes down.

 Pfaff's studio in upstate New York is filled with winches, welding equipment, a forklift, and pressure washers.
 When she and her assistants arrive to set up an installation, they bring with them a truck full of tools, welders, pre-cut installation components, as well as raw material, and begin to experiment.
 Pfaff is used to working in large spaces; her permanent installation at the Philadelphia Convention Center, cirque, CIRQUE, is reputed to be the largest suspended sculpture in the world.

 Installation art

 In New York, Pfaff created her first large-scale installation piece, J.A.S.O.N--J.A.S.O.N., at the nonprofit Artists Space in 1975.

 Pfaff describes her site-specific installations as abstract narratives based on personal experiences.
 Art critic Benjamin Genocchio commented that Pfaff's installation work can seem disordered, but with a closer look an order seems to reveal itself.

 In 2006, Pfaff's Buckets of Rain was exhibited at the Ameringer & Yohe Fine Art gallery in New York.
+An exhibit that was dedicated to Al Held, and Pfaff's mother who passed.
+This exhibit though was a prime example of how Pfaff continued to work toward incorporating painting into her sculptures.
+Although, unlike past paintings Pfaff wanted to bring out the three-dimensional aspect.

+Pfaff effortlessly uses the expansion of her work into space in a way that simultaneously evokes drawing, painting, and sculpture while making reference to both "high" art and popular culture.
+This and her use of unusual materials like: paper, encaustic, burned foil, massive tree roots, fluorescent lights, glass drops, and many more are key facets to Judy Pfaff's take on sculpture.

+Pfaff's installation art demonstrates her aesthetical preferences and communicates varying emotions no matter the size or complexity.
+Each of her installations connects directly to her life experiences.

+Judy Pfaff throughout all her site-specific installations demonstrates her perseverance in implementing her creativity no matter the setting or challenge.
+This especially is shown in her If I Had a Boat installation where she had to work around the limitations of how the building was structured.

 Pfaff's installation work has influenced other artists, including Jessica Stockholder and Sarah Sze.